Have you ever seen Valentino Rossi?

 - The gloss laminate is applied over the printed layer and protects it from scratching, water, chemicals and from fading in sunlight.

-- We print using the latest digital inkjet technology with super detail & vibrant colours.
-We also print white to give great, opaque colours, even on fluorescent coloured materials.
+- We print using the latest digital inkjet technology with super detail & vibrant colors.
+We also print white to give great, opaque colors, even on fluorescent colored materials.

-- You can choose from a range of fluorescent coloured materials to create your desired end-result.
+- You can choose from a range of fluorescent colored materials to create your desired end-result.

 - A permanent, medium-strength, pressure-sensitive acrylic adhesive makes fluorescent stickers perfect for 1000’s of applications.